 At Maddie's Fund, we believe tracking statistics is vital to the success of any organization.
 Your numbers tell where you've been, where you are and where you want to go.
 Additionally, we believe in transparency.
-The best way to tell your community what you are doing is to post your statistics and lifesaving percentage on your website.
+The best way to tell your community what you are doing is to post your statistics and your benchmark, including how it was calculated, on your website.
 If your community knows what you are doing, they will be better able to support you in becoming volunteers, fosters, donors or adopters.

 As a national animal welfare leader and funder of animal welfare in North America, we believe that organizations should be transparent about the number of animals that come under their care, and the outcome for all of those animals.
-That is why we support the public availability of key data (the basic data matrix as defined by Shelter Animals Count), from all animal welfare agencies and nonprofits, both publicly and privately funded and whether or not they provide government animal control services or humane law enforcement.
+That is why we support the public availability of key data (from all animal welfare agencies and nonprofits, both publicly and privately funded and whether or not they provide government animal control services or humane law enforcement).

-We understand that some organizations are part of local coalitions that have agreements to only publish their coalition statistics and lifesaving percentage.
-If this applies to you, we will accept the coalition information on your website instead of your organization’s statistics and lifesaving percentage.
-We encourage everyone to work collaboratively in your community and post your individual and community statistics and lifesaving percentage.
+We understand that some organizations are part of local coalitions that have agreements to only publish their coalition statistics and their benchmark.
+If this applies to you, we will accept the coalition information on your website instead of your organization’s statistics and benchmark.
+We encourage everyone to work collaboratively in your community and post your individual and community statistics and benchmark.

 What statistics is Maddie's Fund requiring?

-The numbers in the Basic Data Matrix may not tell your whole story, so if you want to include additional numbers, we would encourage that.
-For example, if your organization is a shelter that also has a low-cost veterinary clinic, you may wish to include the number of animals treated in your clinic.
+And keep in mind that your intake and outcome numbers still may not tell your whole story, depending on the work your organization does.
+For example, if your organization is a shelter that also has a low-cost veterinary clinic, you’ll want to include the number of animals treated in your clinic.
+Again, the type of work your organization is doing will dictate the type of statistics you’re posting publicly to your website.

-What information do I put on the application?
+What information do I put on the grant application?

-When filling out your grant application, you will be asked to give us the direct URL where your annual animal statistics and lifesaving percentage are posted on your website.
+When filling out your grant application, you will be asked to give us the direct URL where your annual statistics and benchmark used to measure your success are posted on your website.
 Please do not give us the link to your homepage, unless your statistics are posted on your homepage.
 For example, if your statistics are posted to your "About Us" page, please send us the direct link to your "About Us" page.
 If your statistics are on a document that you have uploaded to your website (i.e., a .pdf or .doc), please send us the URL to where that document can be found on your website, not the document itself.
 Lastly, if the link that you give us does not lead us directly to where your statistics and lifesaving percentage are posted, your application may be declined.

 What if my organization doesn't have a website?